radareorg/radare.org/rsoc/2019/tasks.md

 ## Analysis

 The current code analysis has many caveats and issues which need addressing.
-Fixing them and writing more tests is very important to stabilize and enhance radare2's analysis engine.
+Fixing them and writing more tests is important to stabilize and enhance radare2's analysis engine.

 [See these issues](https://github.com/radare/radare2/issues?q=is%3Aissue+is%3Aopen+label%3Aanal)